RachaelMahon/sentencing_capstone/capstone_report_template.md

 ### Reflection

+While I feel that I failed spectacularly in relation to my stated aim, I am pleased with my results as I fully comprehend now the specific issues with the data and my approach.
+I stumbled into a number of pitfalls from the get go.

 It is hard to ignore the considerable issues in this dataset.
 I did not fully appreciate how limiting the total absence of nuanced continuous variables would be when I decided to undertake a regression based task.
 I feel the data is actually much more suited to a classification based task but I was too wrapped up in my desire to solve a very specific problem rather than solving the problems the data lends itself to.
 I am not particularly satisfied with my handling of the categorical variables through dictionaries but I think it is the best option given the data and the task.
 I think if I were to write the proposal again, I would focus on a classification task.

 Having said that, some other sentencing data in a similar format that may at any time be released by the Ministry of Justice or could be requested as a Freedom of Information request.
 A more modern dataset may have more nuance.
 Additionally, some other supplementary data could be very useful like the crime severity data tool from the Office of National Statistics.